 Excerpted from Succeeding with Consultants by Barbara Kibbe and Fred Setterberg

 The interview process isn’t mysterious.
-Essentially, you’ll be conducting your interviews with prospective consultants in the same spirit and format that has successfully served you in the past to fill staff positions.
+Essentially, you’ll conduct interviews with prospective consultants with the same spirit and format that you use to hire staff.

-You should interview at least two prospective consultants – even if you have already identified a probable candidate for the job.
-Talking in depth with consultants from different backgrounds who may have different approaches or techniques will help you refine your own understanding of your organizational dilemma, while simultaneously allowing you to compare the candidates’ respective merits.
-During the interviews, make certain that you ask each candidate the same questions so that you can establish a fair standard for comparison.
+You should interview at least two prospective consultants, even if you have already identified a probable candidate.
+Talking in depth with consultants from different backgrounds who may have different approaches or techniques will help you refine your own understanding of your organizational dilemma, and allow you to compare the candidates’ respective merits.
+During the interviews, ask each candidate the same questions so that you can establish a fair standard for comparison.

 As you interview your candidates, pay attention not only to their answers – but also their personal manner and professional style.

 Does the consultant pay attention to what you’re saying and respond appropriately – or does he only talk about his own accomplishments?

 Does it seem that this candidate will be able to provide the objectivity you need in an outside expert?